AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 ---
 title: Video Profiles
 seo-title: Video Profiles
 description: Dynamic Media already comes with a predefined Adaptive Video Encoding profile.
 The settings in this out-of-the-box profile are optimized to give your customers the best viewing experience possible.
+You can also add smart crop to your videos.
 seo-description: Dynamic Media already comes with a predefined Adaptive Video Encoding profile.
 The settings in this out-of-the-box profile are optimized to give your customers the best viewing experience possible.
+You can also add smart crop to your videos.
 uuid: 26a20984-db63-41e9-b16c-6e164b7596a0
 contentOwner: Chiradeep Majumdar
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS